black and white bed linen

 (Kitchen scene.
 Miriam confronts David about money missing from their account.)

 Miriam: "You think I don’t notice?
 Every time I ask, it's another 'business expense.'
 What business, David?
-Selling steaks to billionaires?"
+Selling steaks to billionaires?
+Do you think I'm an idiot?"

 Scene for Naomi: